google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/keep-your-guests/asking-permission.markdown

 ---

 <p class="intro">
-  There's more to requesting permission than throwing up a dialog box.
+  There's more to asking permission than throwing up a dialog box.
 </p>

 {% include shared/toc.liquid %}

 ## Prefer logged in users

+Consider only asking for notification permissions from users who are logged in.
 If you don't know who your users are it's hard to send them relevant notifications.
-And if notifications aren't relevant, users might regard them as spam.
+And if notifications aren't relevant, users might call them spam.

 ## Trigger from a specific action